ridwanrahman/spotstock-api/README.md

 2. `python manage.py test api` - This tests the 3 questions that was in the email

 # Assumptions
+1. the index field could not be used as primary key as it starts from 0 and sql creates records from 1.
-1. Fruits and vegetables json file was not provided so I went ahead and made my own
+2. Fruits and vegetables json file was not provided so I went ahead and made my own
-2. Question 2 was not clear, if 2 person was given and one of them has brown eyes and is alive, does that mean that person is a common friend?
+3. Question 2 was not clear, if 2 person was given and one of them has brown eyes and is alive, does that mean that person is a common friend?
 I assumed they are not so that person is excluded in the api
-3. To make the project more modular, wrappers were used which were called by the name of the file.
+4. To make the project more modular, wrappers were used which were called by the name of the file.
 The main idea was to support more formats of json files.
 Each new format of file would be added to the wrapper with the file name.